 - Working with Teacher Leaders on Virtual Learning Term plans, 2.0 in case of 100% campus closure

 - Developing protocols and securing information for busing and transportation based on up to date information

 MENTAL HEALTH AND WELLNESS

 We know that the pandemic and events of this spring have been extremely challenging for all of us, and for our students.
 We are anticipating that students will need additional support, and that faculty and staff will need additional training, in identifying indicators of increased needs.

-We are grateful to have begun a schoolwide implementation this year ofan evidenced-based approach to social-emotional learning which puts us in good stead to increase our support and awareness for all students for the coming year.
+We are grateful to have begun a schoolwide implementation this year ofan evidence-based approach to social-emotional learning which puts us in good stead to increase our support and awareness for all students for the coming year.

 New arrival and dismissal procedures will be implemented on both campuses to ensure that health and hygiene standards are met.
 All movement around and within the buildings is to happen with the expected 6ft distance between each person.
-Reminders in general include health screening procedures, including a new mobile app for employees and parents to use daily, new arrival/dismissal guidelines, hand hygiene upon arrival and before dismissal.
+Reminders in general include health screening procedures, including a new mobile app for employees and parents to use daily, new arrival/dismissal guidelines, hand hygiene upon arrival, and before dismissal.

 MASKS, HAND HYGIENE, CLEANING Hand Hygiene, Cleaning and Disinfecting